EDUCBA

 Step 5: Under the Photoshop section, hover the mouse cursor on the “Blur”

-Step 6: Now a menu will appear displaying the various blur effects that you can choose to apply to the image.
+Step 6: Now, a menu will display the various blur effects you can choose to apply to the image.
 You will find blur options like Gaussian blur, Radial blur, Smart blur and so on.

 Step 7: First, I will select the Gaussian blur.
 Now, a small dialog box will pop up.
 You can click on the box and drag it to a suitable place in the document.